JudlynM/ACN-syllabus/content/national-qualifications-framework/ncit/content/constructive-feedback/_index.md

 *It’s great that everyone feels really comfortable with each other but I think in stressful situations it would be nice if we could all find ways to communicate with each other respectfully.
 I know you will find a way in the future.*

 By summarizing, you can avoid misunderstandings and check to make sure that your communication is clear.
-This summary is an opportunity to show your support for the other person—a way to conclude even an negative feedback situation on a positive note.
+This summary is an opportunity to show your support for the other person—a way to conclude even a negative feedback situation on a positive note.

 For example: